-John Gruber’s original spec.
+John Gruber’s original description.

 You can run this at the command-line: Pipe in markdown and it pipes out HTML.